owncast/owncast.github.io/content/docs/codecs.md

 ---
-title: "Hardware accelerated encoding with supported hardware"
+title: "Accelerated encoding with supported codecs and hardware"
-description: "If you have direct access to specific hardware you may be able to increase the performance of your server."
+description: "If you have direct access to specific hardware you may be able to increase the performance of your server by using a compatible codec."
 weight: 060
 images: []
 toc: true